 “Although these groups have sophisticated capabilities, [such as the] SolarWinds intrusion, they also rely on low-hanging fruit tactics and techniques,” he said.
 “While it isn’t sexy, effective security hygiene like patching known vulnerabilities on external services raises the advisory costs and makes their job harder.
 Don’t be a soft target.”

-See also: Best SIEM Tools & Software for 2022
+See also: Best SIEM Tools & Software

 Holland echoed KnowBe4’s Kron regarding the threat of increased activity stemming from the tensions around Russia’s activities with Ukraine.
 Should the conflict escalate, the Russian-supported bad actors could also increase their operations.